8 Ways To Maximise Your Daughter's Growth During Puberty!

 The nutrients in these foods work together to help a child realise her height potential.
 On the flip side, consumption of foods deficient in these nutrients will only serve to hamper her physical growth.

 Keep in mind the that following foods and their corresponding nutrients are essentials during her adolescence, and will help in your quest for information on how to maximize growth during puberty:

 - Milk, fish, dairy, green vegetables – Calcium

 - Chicken meat, pork, beef etc- protein

 Yet another important nutrient in your child’s growth is Vitamin D–and the best source for it is the sun.
-Don’t burn yourself trying to get some vitamin D, however.
+Don’t let your daughter damage her skin trying to get some vitamin D, however.

 Usually, exposing yourself to the sun for 10 to 15 minutes is time enough to get the amount of vitamin D your body needs daily.